visahannula/fullstackopen2019/osa2/maiden_tiedot/README.md

 # Maiden tiedot, FullStack 2019 course part2 exercise

-* First gets all countries from webservices
+* First gets all countries

-* List all countries
+* Lists all countries
   * For each country english name and local name are shown
-  * For each country an option to show only that country is available
+  * Clicking item will expand that single country

-* Search and list of countries
+* Ability to search countries
   * Input field filters list of countries shown
   * If only one country on filtered results -> shows detail of the country